javaGuruBY/rpaS2/homework/english/sukhorutchenko/lecture1/vocabulary.md

 Install a new library

 to plug in
-It is always necessary to plug in git it is convenient
+It is always necessary to plug in a git.
+It is convenient

 to restore
 Restore the old version of the application